Documentation Index

 Delete index (DELETE /indexes/{index_name})

-deletion_protection is enabled, you must first disable it using the update endpoint.Example requestindex_name(string, required) - Name of the index
+deletion_protection is enabled, you must first disable it using the update endpoint.Data plane operations

 Upsert documents (POST /namespaces/{namespace}/documents/upsert)

 _id exists, it is completely replaced.
-Documents become searchable within approximately one minute.Example requestnamespace(string, required) - Namespace name (use"__default__"if not using namespaces)
+Documents are indexed asynchronously and may not be searchable immediately after upsert.Example requestnamespace(string, required) - Namespace name (use"__default__"if not using namespaces).

-documents(array, required) - Array of documents to upsert.
+documents(array, required, 1-1000 items) - Array of documents to upsert.
 Each document is an object with:_id(string, required) - Unique document ID.
 If a document with this_idalready exists, it is replaced entirely.
-If multiple documents in the same batch share an_id, only the last one is stored.- Fields matching your schema (the
+If multiple documents in the same batch share an_id, only the last one is stored.- Fields matching your schema.
+Additional fields are stored on the document and auto-indexed for filtering as metadata.
+Names starting with

 Schema validation